Arronk/My-Coding-Journey/LogR2.md

 Progressing through all the weekly shorts again building a few practice exercises to continue building up my foundational knowledge of structures, C syntax to prep me for doing this pset5 correctly.

+## Day 29: 16.08.2018

+### Progress: Continued with the final C pset5 - Hard Mode

+Spent the night implementing my own singly linked list data structure will full CRUD functionality.
+Don't think i'll have time to finish it all off the way I want it to be tonight but will make sure it is done tomorrow.
+It has been an enjoyable night where I'm implementing things and it is working yipee!
+Nights like this are very rewarding.